jmstone617/aws-lambda-s3-dotenv/README.md

 *TIP:* It is helpful to pass the cache location as an environment variable separate from dotenv, as you can use something like `CONFIG_LOCATION = .env` for development on your local machine and `CONFIG_LOCATION = /tmp` in Lambda.

+*NOTE:*: The `localPath` passed into the module should be _relative to the root_ of your project.
+For example, if you are trying to load a file located at `project/subdir/.env` and your source file is located at `project/subdir/index.js`, your `localPath` should be `./subdir/.env`, as opposed to `./.env` or similar.

 ## Installation
 `npm install aws-lambda-s3-dotenv`